-The Clerk will seek to agree a time and place that is mutually convenient for the panel, the complainant and the relevant academy or trust representatives (who will include the person responsible for the stage 1 outcome) to come together.
+In all other cases, the Corporate Affairs Director will appoint a Clerk who will seek to agree a time and place that is mutually convenient for the panel, the complainant and the relevant academy or trust representatives (who will include the person responsible for the stage 1 outcome) to come together.
 The Clerk will ask one member of the panel to act as Chair.